-These new capabilities have the potential to drastically change the types of games typically made available to K-12 classrooms – while most games designed for education today are designed with low-spec devices in mind, future learning games streamed via the cloud will no longer need to be developed specifically for these devices.
+These new capabilities have the potential to drastically change the types of games typically made available in education settings – while most of today’s educational games are designed with low-spec devices in mind, future learning games streamed via the cloud will no longer need to be developed specifically for these devices.
 Cloud gaming has the potential to offer classrooms fully-realized, powerful learning games featuring expansive worlds and detailed 3-D visuals – without the need to purchase high-powered gaming PCs and other expensive devices.

 While this may not pose much of an issue for non-institutional users, research shows that a mere 69% of U.S. school IT administrators identify themselves as “very confident” in their wireless connection’s ability to support a minimum one device per student.
-While high-speed broadband access continues to expand to more classrooms and districts each year, it’s clear that a lack of sufficient internet speeds will be cloud gaming’s biggest hurdle as it attempts to break into K-12 classroom settings.
+While high-speed broadband access continues to expand to more classrooms each year, it’s clear that a lack of sufficient internet speeds will likely be cloud gaming’s biggest hurdle as it attempts to break into K-12 classroom settings.

-More insights from the Filament Games Blog:
+More games and learning insights from the Filament Games Blog:

 Why You Should Use Unity to Build Your Next Learning Game